jdlorimer/incremental-reading/README.md

     * A list of all existing Quick Keys is now shown, to allow easy modification
     * Unwanted Quick Keys can be easily deleted
     * A plain text extraction option has also been added

+#### Bugfixes

+* Highlighting now causes fewer issues; saves only relevant part of page to note
+* Zoom factor and scroll position are now saved, and restored, more reliably
+* Fixed serious issue where, under certain conditions, the add-on would alter the scheduling of regular Anki cards
+* Fixed a bug where switching between profiles resulted in duplicate menu items

 ## Installation